 On the other side, DST will contribute with its large experience in remote sensing monitoring like satellite surveillance system; geo-hydrological risk evaluation, prediction and monitoring; vulnerability evaluation, coping capacity, and resilience improvement.

-Safety Innovation Center (SIC) is a non-profit research association that aims to promote innovations in the field of civil safety.
+safety innovation center (SIC) is a non-profit research company that aims to promote innovations in the field of civil safety.
 SIC cooperates with the District of Paderborn, the City of Paderborn and the Paderborn University and is supported by an advisory board.
 SIC investigates and complements innovative concepts in the field of digitisation for civil safety, with a focus dedicated to human-centered design.
 In order to increase civil safety, SIC’s goal is to make the opportunities arising from digitisation usable and minimise its risks.

-The coreresearch focus is: digital supported reconnaissance, visualisation and response; social media and communication;smart city and infrastructure; virtual environments, simulation, and training; web based platforms to link humans and technology.
+The core research focus: digital supported reconnaissance, visualisation and response; social media and communication; smart city and infrastructure; virtual environments, simulation, and training; web based platforms to link humans and technology.